 – We have great freedom as a small and independent hotel.
 Then we also have an advantage with a long-term owner in Uppsala Akademiförvaltning (which is part of Uppsala University).
 Now we have a clear plan for the future, where we will highlight more of Uppsala’s history in our hotel rooms.
 Without telling too much, we can promise that you will learn more about Uppsala and the city’s historical profiles through a visit with us, says Helena Hammarberg.

 An essential part of the hotel’s activities has always been conferences, courses, and meetings.
-Today, Akademihotellet has five conference rooms, of which the largest is located in the Clason House.
+Today, Akademihotellet has five conference rooms, of which one of the largest is located in the Clasonska gården.
 A house built in 1762 as a post office for Uppsala city.
 At that time, Carl von Linnaeus and other historical Uppsala profiles came to submit their post there.

 – With its unique view of the castle and the Carolinabacken, you can confer in the middle of historical surroundings.
-After we have updated the technology in all our conference rooms, we now have better conditions for receiving everything from small to medium-sized conference party.
-In the Clasonsalen we can have 30 in school seating or 50 people in theatre seating, says Helena Hammarberg, Hotel Manager at Akademihotellet.
+After we have updated the technology in all our conference rooms, we now have better conditions for receiving everything from small to medium-sized conference party, from up to 30 in school seating or 50 people in theatre seating, says Helena Hammarberg, Hotel Manager at Akademihotellet.

 Today, Akademihotellet has 41 hotel rooms, two apartments, and five conference rooms.
 In the middle of Uppsala’s cultural-historical center on Övre Slottsgatan, the hotel welcomes guests from all over the world.